Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Numerical examples

 For $t \in [0,0.1]$, the displacement function $u(t,\mathbf{x})$ is defined as the product of $u_{\mathbf{x}_M}(t)$ and $g(\mathbf{x})$ and for $t > 0.1$ as the solution to \eqref{eq:ibvp_wave}.
 The reason behind splitting the time interval is to model a first phase where a wave motion is introduced in the material and a second phase where the interaction of the propagating wave with the material is observed.
 The wave speed coefficient $c^2$ satisfies the following relationship:

 where $\mathbf{x}_D = (x_{1D} , x_{2D})$ is the location of the damage at which the value of the wave speed is reduced to $c_D < 0.25$ and $d_D$ is a parameter which describes the size of the damage.
-Piecewise linear finite elements with $h_{max}=0.05$ are used to discretize~\eqref{eq:ibvp_wave} in space leading to $N=11317$ spatial degrees of freedom and the Crank-Nicolson method is used to solve the discretized system in time starting from $t_0=0.1$ with a time step value of $\tau = 0.02$ which gives $M=245$ snapshots.
+Piecewise linear finite elements with $h_{max}=0.05$ are used to discretize~\eqref{eq:ibvp_wave} in space leading to $N=11317$ spatial degrees of freedom and the $\theta$-method with $\theta=\frac{1}{4}$ is used to solve the discretized system in time starting from $t_0=0.1$ with a time step value of $\tau = 0.02$ which gives $M=245$ snapshots.
+The initial fields of the displacement and its time derivative are shown in \eqref{fig:2DwaveModel:IC}.

 Figure \ref{fig:2DwaveModel:highDimSolutionModel} shows the resulting numerical solution for the displacement of the finite element model at the times $t = 0, 2.5,5$ with the damage at position $x_D = (3,3) \in \Omega$ with $d_D = 0.06$ and a reduction of the wave speed to $c_D = 0.05$.
-The wave motion is excited around the center $(2.5,2.5)\in \Omega$ and propagates outwards from there.
+The wave motion is excited around the center $\mathbf{x}_c= (2.5,2.5)\in \Omega$ and propagates outwards from there.
 The excited wave is reflected at the damage in position $\mathbf{x}_D $ resulting in a second overlaid wave motion centering around the damage.

 The decay of the singular values associated with the snapshot matrix $\mathbf{U}$ and the cumulative energy $c_r$ \eqref{eq:cumenerg} of the singular values are shown in Figure~\ref{fig:sv_decay_damagedWaveEq}.
 The cumulative energy $c_r$ surpasses $95\%$ with $r = 33$, while the $99\%$ mark is reached for $r = 57.$